 When it comes to making the perfect Neapolitan pizza Margherita, the first secret lies in the choice of ingredients.
 Authenticity and freshness are key here.

-Sujet a lire : Can You Bake a Gourmet Maple and Pecan Danish with a Flaky Pastry?
+A lire aussi : Can You Bake a Gourmet Maple and Pecan Danish with a Flaky Pastry?

 The dough is the backbone of the pizza.
 The primary ingredients are simple: flour, water, salt, and yeast.
 For a truly authentic Neapolitan pizza, you will use "00" flour, which is finely milled and high in gluten.
 This gives the pizza crust its characteristic lightness and crispiness.